HexadigmSystems/FunctionTraits/README.md

 ### Footnotes
 [^1]: **_GCC minimum required version:_**
     1. Non-module (*\*.h*) version of FunctionTraits: GCC V10.2 or later
-    2. Module (*\*.cppm*) version  of FunctionTraits (see [Module support in C++ 20 or later](#moduleusage)): Not currently compiling at this writing due to a GCC [bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=109679) (flagged as fixed in the latter link but not yet released at this writing).
+    2. Module (*\*.cppm*) version  of FunctionTraits (see [Module support in C++20 or later](#moduleusage)): Not currently compiling at this writing due to a GCC [bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=109679) (flagged as fixed in the latter link but not yet released at this writing).

      Note that GCC compatible compilers are also supported based on the presence of the #defined constant \_\_GNUC\_\_
 [^2]: **_Microsoft Visual C++ minimum required version:_**
     1. Non-module (*\*.h*) version of FunctionTraits: Microsoft Visual C++ V19.16 or later for [Read traits](#readtraits) (normally installed with Visual Studio 2017 V15.9 or later), or V19.20 or later for [Write traits](#writetraits) (normally installed with Visual Studio 2019 or later).
 Note that [Write traits](#writetraits) are unavailable in Visual Studio 2017 releases of VC++ due to compiler bugs in those versions.
-    2. Module (*\*.cppm*) version of FunctionTraits (see [Module support in C++ 20 or later](#moduleusage)): Microsoft Visual C++ V19.31 or later (normally installed with Visual Studio 2022 V17.1 or later - see [here](https://learn.microsoft.com/en-us/cpp/cpp/modules-cpp?view=msvc-170#enable-modules-in-the-microsoft-c-compiler)).
+    2. Module (*\*.cppm*) version of FunctionTraits (see [Module support in C++20 or later](#moduleusage)): Microsoft Visual C++ V19.31 or later (normally installed with Visual Studio 2022 V17.1 or later - see [here](https://learn.microsoft.com/en-us/cpp/cpp/modules-cpp?view=msvc-170#enable-modules-in-the-microsoft-c-compiler)).
 Note that if using CMake then it has its own requirements (toolset 14.34 or later provided with Visual Studio 2022 V17.4 or later - see [here](https://cmake.org/cmake/help/latest/manual/cmake-cxxmodules.7.html#compiler-support)).

-    Note that [import std](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2465r3.pdf) in C++23 is supported by Microsoft Visual C++ V19.35 or later (normally installed with Visual Studio 2022 V17.5 or later - see [here](https://learn.microsoft.com/en-us/cpp/cpp/modules-cpp?view=msvc-170#enable-modules-in-the-microsoft-c-compiler)), so the transitional *STDEXT_IMPORT_STD_EXPERIMENTAL* macro described in [Module support in C++ 20 or later](#moduleusage) is ignored in earlier versions
+    Note that [import std](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2465r3.pdf) in C++23 is supported by Microsoft Visual C++ V19.35 or later (normally installed with Visual Studio 2022 V17.5 or later - see [here](https://learn.microsoft.com/en-us/cpp/cpp/modules-cpp?view=msvc-170#enable-modules-in-the-microsoft-c-compiler)), so the transitional *STDEXT_IMPORT_STD_EXPERIMENTAL* macro described in [Module support in C++20 or later](#moduleusage) is ignored in earlier versions
 [^3]: **_Clang minimum required version:_**
     1. Non-module (*\*.h*) version of FunctionTraits: Clang V11.0 or later
-    2. Module (*\*.cppm*) version of FunctionTraits (see [Module support in C++ 20 or later](#moduleusage)): Clang V16.0 or later
+    2. Module (*\*.cppm*) version of FunctionTraits (see [Module support in C++20 or later](#moduleusage)): Clang V16.0 or later

      Note that [Microsoft Visual C++ compatibility mode](https://clang.llvm.org/docs/MSVCCompatibility.html) is also supported.
-Please note that [import std](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2465r3.pdf) in C++23 is not supported by Clang yet (at this writing), so the *STDEXT_IMPORT_STD_EXPERIMENTAL* macro described in [Module support in C++ 20 or later](#moduleusage) shouldn't be #defined until it is (until then a compiler error will occur if targeting C++23 or later).
+Please note that [import std](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2465r3.pdf) in C++23 is not supported by Clang yet (at this writing), so the *STDEXT_IMPORT_STD_EXPERIMENTAL* macro described in [Module support in C++20 or later](#moduleusage) shouldn't be #defined until it is (until then a compiler error will occur if targeting C++23 or later).

 [^4]: **_Intel oneAPI DPC++/C++ minimum required version:_**
     1. Non-module (*\*.h*) version of FunctionTraits: Intel oneAPI DPC++/C++ V2021.4.0 or later
-    2. Module (*\*.cppm*) version of FunctionTraits (see [Module support in C++ 20 or later](#moduleusage)): Listed as partially supported by Intel [here](https://www.intel.com/content/www/us/en/developer/articles/technical/c20-features-supported-by-intel-cpp-compiler.html) (search for "*Modules: Merging Modules*"), but not yet working for unknown reasons (informally confirmed by Intel [here](https://community.intel.com/t5/Intel-oneAPI-Data-Parallel-C/Moving-existing-code-with-modules-to-Intel-c/m-p/1550610/thread-id/3448)).
+    2. Module (*\*.cppm*) version of FunctionTraits (see [Module support in C++20 or later](#moduleusage)): Listed as partially supported by Intel [here](https://www.intel.com/content/www/us/en/developer/articles/technical/c20-features-supported-by-intel-cpp-compiler.html) (search for "*Modules: Merging Modules*"), but not yet working for unknown reasons (informally confirmed by Intel [here](https://community.intel.com/t5/Intel-oneAPI-Data-Parallel-C/Moving-existing-code-with-modules-to-Intel-c/m-p/1550610/thread-id/3448)).
 Note that even when it is finally working, if using CMake then note that it doesn't natively support module dependency scanning for Intel at this writing (see CMake [Compiler Support](https://cmake.org/cmake/help/latest/manual/cmake-cxxmodules.7.html#compiler-support) for modules).

      Note that [Microsoft Visual C++ compatibility mode](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-0/microsoft-compatibility.html) is also supported.
-Please note that [import std](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2465r3.pdf) in C++23 is not supported by Intel yet (at this writing), so the *STDEXT_IMPORT_STD_EXPERIMENTAL* macro described in [Module support in C++ 20 or later](#moduleusage) shouldn't be #defined until it is (until then a compiler error will occur if targeting C++23 or later).
+Please note that [import std](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2465r3.pdf) in C++23 is not supported by Intel yet (at this writing), so the *STDEXT_IMPORT_STD_EXPERIMENTAL* macro described in [Module support in C++20 or later](#moduleusage) shouldn't be #defined until it is (until then a compiler error will occur if targeting C++23 or later).

 [^5]: **_"TypeName_v" null termination:_**
     1. Note that the string returned by [TypeName_v](#typename_v) is guaranteed to be null-terminated only if the internal constant *TYPENAME_V_DONT_MINIMIZE_REQD_SPACE* isn't #defined.
 It's not #defined by default so null-termination is guaranteed by default.
 See this constant in "*TypeTraits.h*" for full details (not documented in this README file since few users will ever need to #define it).